How to Prepare for an FDA BIMO Inspection A Clinical Investigator’s Compliance Guide

 The safety of trial participants is a core focus during inspections.
 Inspectors may ask to see how adverse events were reported, followed up, and shared with the sponsor and IRB.
 They may also review:

-Have documentation ready to show that participants were treated with care, and that safety was always the priority.
+✅ Have documentation ready to show that participants were treated with care, and that safety was always the top priority.

 8. Create an Inspection Strategy and Internal Checklist

 Before the inspection, meet with your staff and go over a simple strategy.
-Assign roles:
+Assign clear roles:

-You should also run through an internal checklist or mock inspection.
-This will help you identify and fix any weak areas in advance.
+✅ Run through an internal checklist or mock inspection.
+This helps you spot and fix weak areas in advance.

 9. Prepare for Interview Questions